 Windows 10 Provisioning Packages

-We began testing them, though, with the idea that they could potentially replace monolithic imaging for use in the same way that DEP purports to do with regard to Apple products.
+We began testing them, though, with the idea that they could potentially replace monolithic imaging for use in the same way that Apple's DEP (Device Enrollment Program) purports to do with regard to Apple products.
 Unbox, install the provisioning package, and you're done!

 And for a small business, that might well be perfect.
 No SCCM, no MDT, no PXE, no nonsense.